 - A. QVCC recognizes its obligation to provide students and staff with educational programming both to raise awareness about these issues and to prevent violence acts of these types from occurring.
 The College seeks to fulfill its obligation in five ways: - a.
 Developing and delivering programming internally through the Campus Resource Team. - b.
 Utilizing the resources of the CSCU system to develop and deliver programming. - c.
 Partnering with third-party providers of counseling services focused on these issues to develop and deliver programming. - i.
 The College has formal memoranda of agreements with two providers: - 1.
 The Sexual Assault Crisis Center of Eastern Connecticut provides services for victims of sexual violence. - 2.
-United Services, Inc. provides services for victims of domestic violence. - Representatives from both of these agencies provide educational programming to QVCC students and staff, and also serve as members of the Campus Resource Team.
+United Services, Inc. provides services for victims of domestic violence. - 3.
+Representatives from both of these agencies provide educational programming to QVCC students and staff, and also serve as members of the Campus Resource Team. - d.
 Participating in consortia with other public and private educational institutions in Connecticut to learn about programming opportunities that can be pursued jointly.
-QVCC is currently a member of the Connecticut Higher Education Title IX Coordinator Coalition and the Virginia Eaton Multicultural Resource Center.
+QVCC is currently a member of the Connecticut Higher Education Title IX Coordinator Coalition and the

+Virginia Eaton Multicultural Resource Center.

-- d.
+- e.
 Partnering with the CT State Police and the F.B.I.
-Campus Liaison for assistance with training needs. - B. In 2019, QVCC provided the following awareness raising programs: A "Red Flag" event in November featured posters throughout the campus with red flags on them describing warning signs of stalking and intimate partner violence. - C. In 2017,(since then this training is held annually) QVCC provided the following primary prevention programs: - a.
+Campus Liaison for assistance with training needs. - B. In 2017, QVCC provided the following awareness raising programs: - a.
+A "Red Flag" event in February featured posters throughout the campus with red flags on them describing warning signs of stalking and intimate partner violence. - b.
+At the beginning of each semester, Associate Professor Heath Hightower, Program Coordinator for the Human Services Department, conducted educational sessions during new student orientation to promote healthy relationships. - c.
+In April, representatives from the Sexual Assault Crisis Center of Eastern Connecticut provided training and literature to promote sexual assault awareness and provide resources for survivors. - d.
+In September, QVCC staff provided an information and resource session on issues of concern to the LGBTQIA community. - e.
+In November, Safe Zone training was provided for QVCC and Quinebaug Middle College high School faculty and staff. - C. In 2017, QVCC provided the following primary prevention programs: - a.
 "Not Anymore" training was available to students and staff throughout the year.
 "Not Anymore" is an on-line training program designed to raise awareness of Sexual Assault, Intimate Partner Violence, and Stalking.
-The training also provides information about steps that can be taken to help prevent such crimes. - D. In December "Bystander Intervention Training" was provided to students by two QVCC Campus Resource Team members who had attended CSCU-sponsored train-the-trainer sessions to qualify to provide the training.
-During academic year 2019/20, the goal of the Campus Resource Team was to developa more robust training about Sexual Assault, Intimate Partner Violence, Domestic Violence, and Stalking to be offered at new student orientation and new adjunct faculty orientation sessions starting in Fall 2020; however, due to the COVID-19 pandemic this goal was not completed.
-When we reconvene on campus, this will be a priority for the CRT and will then be described in the next Annual Security Report.
+The training also provides information about steps that can be taken to help prevent such crimes. - D. In December "Bystander Intervention Training" was provided to students by two QVCC Campus Resource Team members who had attended CSCU-sponsored train-the-trainer sessions to qualify to provide the training.During academic year 2017/18, the Campus Resource Team developed more robust training about Sexual Assault, Intimate Partner Violence, Domestic Violence, and Stalking to be offered at new student orientation and new adjunct faculty orientation sessions starting in Fall 2018.
+These sessions will be described in the next Annual Security Report.

+a.
 Clery Act regulations require that training for new students and employees include a description of safe and positive options for bystander intervention.
 Beginning in 2018, all QVCC students and employees, including new students and employees, are required to take "Bystander intervention Training".
 Students will receive this training in person; faculty and staff will get their training through a module in the "Not Anymore" training.
 New students and adjunct faculty members receive an overview of this training at their respective orientation sessions prior to the start of the semester.